UCI-GDIM31/w0-setup-check-in-Surfinkreeper/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

 1. Game design document
+N/A

 2. Scope management
+Understanding what parts of a function are accessible by certain parts

 3. Iteration
+The repetition of a process (usually used to find increasingly accurate results)

 4. Object-Oriented programming
+A style of programing that is based on the use of ojects and functions that allow those object to communicate

 5. Model-View-Controller architecture
+N/A

 ## Complete!